 - Click “Pay Now” and generate a receipt

 - Make a payment of ₦2,000 on the same page (or go to the bank with the RRR code provided) and print the payment confirmation

-- Go to the Port Health office with the printed documents and a copy of your passport biodata page
+- Go to the Port Health Services Office closest to you with the printed documents and a copy of your passport biodata page

 - A vaccine will be administered after your payment has been confirmed.